andreamoro-git/JurySelection-Replication_Package/README.md

 Instructions to Replicators
 ---------------------------
+A Dockerfile is included under Environments to replicate an environment suitable for proper code execution After creating the docker image (with tag juryimage, that is run "docker build -t juryimage Environment/"), run the following command from the project root directory:

+docker run --init -it -v $(PWD)/:/juryselection -w /juryselection/Code juryimage ./execute_all.sh

-run the python commands in the following sequence
+Run the python commands in the following sequence using Code as working directory

 1) python juryConstruction.py
 2) python juryPlotsAndResults.py